-A Professional Agrologist or Technical Agrologist is a science-based professional in agriculture, bioresources, food, or the environment, who responsibly teaches, transfers knowledge, or conducts research.
+Agrologists are science-based professionals in agriculture, bioresources, food, or the environment, who responsibly teaches, transfer knowledge, or conducts research.

 - Regulated by legislation